Lievi77/Bioinformatics-Problems/README.md

 # Bioinformatics Problems Solutions

-Personal solutions to the ROSALIND free bioinformatics problem database using solely python and its scientific packages.
+Personal solutions to the ROSALIND free bioinformatics problem database using python and C.

 ### Notes: